dhamjewarneha/dhamjewarneha/README.md

 - 👋 Hi, I’m @dhamjewarneha
 - 👀 I’m interested in full stack developer.
 - 🌱 I’m currently learning full stack developer at internshala
-- 💞️ I’m looking to collaborate as frontend developer.
+- 💞️ I’m looking to collaborate as frontend developer and backend developer.
 - 📫 How to reach me :panduneha15@gmail.com
-- ⚡ Fun fact:😅i love rat
+- ⚡

 <!---
 dhamjewarneha/dhamjewarneha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.